jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 # Developing an IBM Bluemix application in Node.js with the Web IDE

-Last modified: 9 December 2014
+Last modified: 9 January 2015

 This tutorial shows you how to use DevOps Services to develop an application in the cloud and deploy it to [IBM® Bluemix™][1].